autoelk/AnkiChinese/README.md

 3. Open Anki and import `ankichinese_output.apkg`.

 **Updating is Easy!**
-Just run `ankichinese` again with new characters in `input.txt` and import the new `ankichinese_output.apkg` file into Anki.
+Just run `ankichinese -x anki` again with new characters in `input.txt` and import the new `ankichinese_output.apkg` file into Anki.
 Anki will automatically update the existing deck without losing progress.

 ## Update Existing (Non-AnkiChinese) Deck Without Losing Progress